Table of Contents

 Right atrial pressure

-As blood moves away from the heart, the resistance to blood flow decreases and so does the blood pressure.
-The blood pressure in the veins is reduced to an average value of 17 mmHg.
-Although this is a very low pressure, it is still greater than the right atrial pressure.
-Blood therefore travels from higher pressure region to lower pressure area i.e., from the veins into the right atrium.
+As blood moves away from the heart, the blood pressure and resistance to blood flow decrease.
+The blood pressure in the veins is reduced to an average value of 17 mm Hg.
+Although this pressure is low, it is still greater than the right atrial pressure.
+Therefore, blood travels from a region of higher to lower pressure, i.e. from the veins into the right atrium.